f0WLer/ADPtoOutlook/README.md

 - Creates a dedicated "Employee Time Off" calendar in Outlook (with date range in name)
 - Imports only approved time off requests
 - Supports all-day, partial-day, and full-day events
+- Automatic duplicate detection prevents re-importing existing events
-- CLI options for clearing calendar, verbose titles, and date range filtering
+- CLI options for clearing calendar, verbose titles, date range filtering, and custom calendar names
 - Shows duration, reason, and policy information
 - Easy to view all employee time off at a glance